famousj/gentle-gall-intro/on-init.md

 `(quip a b)` creates a type of `[(list a) b]`.

 A `card` is any new event we want to trigger, something like a subscription to another agent or possibly an HTTP call maybe.
+We will talk a lot about cards in the future, I promise.

 `_this` means "whatever the type of `this` is".
 On line 21, we see that `this` is an alias for `.`, i.e. the `%lightbulb` agent itself.